Matrix product operator symmetries and intertwiners in string-nets with domain walls: MPO symmetries

 with

 where $\mcC$, $\mcM$ and $\mcD$ are sets of representatives for isomorphism classes of simple objects in $\mc{C}$, $\mc{M}$ and $\mc{D}$ respectively.
+Here, $\F{1}$, $\F{2}$ and $\F{3}$ are the associators of $\mc{M}$ as a left $\mc{C}$-module category, a $(\mc{C},\mc{D})$-bimodule category, and a right $\mc{D}$-module category, respectively; more details are provided in appendix \ref{appendix_bimodule}.
+The notation used to represent these tensors is a generalization of the triple line notation used in \cite{buerschaper2009explicit,gu2009tensor}; to interpret them in the usual tensor network sense it suffices to group the three lines and their multiplicity label into a single index, see appendix \ref{sec:diagrams}.
 Using these definitions, the recoupling identity for the fusion tensors, the zipper equation, the pulling-through condition and the recoupling identity for the PEPS tensors are identified with pentagon equations \eref{pentagon1}, \eref{pentagon2}, \eref{pentagon3} and \eref{pentagon4} respectively (see Appendix \ref{sec:Pentagon}).
-The quantum dimensions $d_a$, $d_A$, and $d_\alpha$ are positive real numbers associated to the simple objects of $\mc{C}$, $\mc{M}$ and $\mc{D}$, respectively.
+Schematically, this identification amounts to

+where we have omitted all labels and sums for simplicity.
+The quantum dimensions $d_a$, $d_A$, and $d_\alpha$ are positive real numbers associated to the simple objects of $\mc{C}$, $\mc{M}$ and $\mc{D}$, respectively\footnote{The existence of dimensions for objects in the fusion categories $\mc{C}$ and $\mc{D}$ requires them to be spherical fusion categories (see appendix \ref{isotopy}).
+A $(\mc{C},\mc{D})$-bimodule category $\mc{M}$ does not come with an intrinsic duality, and therefore one can not a priori define dimensions for its objects.
+However, one can take the dual of an object $A \in \mc{M}$ to be the object $\overline{A}$ in the opposite category $\mc{M}^{\text{op}}$ where we identify $\text{Hom}_{\mc{M}^{\text{op}}}(\overline{A},\overline{B})$ with $\text{Hom}_\mc{M}(B,A)$. $\mc{M}^{\text{op}}$ has the natural structure of a right $\mc{C}$-module and left $\mc{D}$-module category, which is unique because $\mc{C}$ and $\mc{D}$ are pivotal.
+Using $\mc{M}^{\text{op}}$, one can define dimensions for objects in $\mc{M}$; see e.g. \cite{schaumann2013traces}.}.
 We adopt the convention of \cite{williamson2017symmetry}, which involves a factor of a quantum dimension for every closed loop in a tensor network contraction.
 The presence of such factors can be avoided by locally absorbing these contributions into the definition of the relevant tensors, as was done in \cite{bultinck2017anyons}; however, this requires prior knowledge of the lattice geometry, and for the sake of generality we do not use that approach.
 The quantum dimensions also appear in the definitions \eref{assignments_mpo} because we not only want the pulling through property to hold for the specific case of equation \eref{pullthrough}, but also for more general cases such as

 To achieve this, we must require that the fusion categories $\mc{C}$ and $\mc{D}$ have a spherical pivotal structure.
 One can then show that using the above definitions the left- and right-handed MPO tensors of \eref{mpo} are related by a gauge transformation on the internal legs, which ultimately allows one to prove more general cases of the pulling-through property.
 For details, we refer to appendix \ref{isotopy}.
 The vector spaces associated with the different indices can depend on orientation, but are of the general form